LukeWeller7/Interview_Questions/devops/scrum_and agile/README.md

 - Defining what are the set requirements, that need to be complete before finishing, it's generic unlike acceptance criteria
 	- Something that can be used so that everyone can know when a specific part of scrum can be done.

+### What is the Agile manifesto?

+- Document of 12 principles and 4 values

+### Are there any aspects of Agile that someone could perceive as being negative?

+-

+### Explain Scrum framework

+-

+### How can we prioritise the product backlog?

+-

+### Explain the difference between "Acceptance criteria" and "the definition of done"

+-